basavyr/phd-defense/README.md

 # PhD Defense

-A presentation for the PhD defence
+A presentation for the PhD Defense, due May 2023.

 Author: Robert Poenaru